Hangul

 Hangul letters were designed to be graphically simple, and traditionally consisted of only straight lines, dots, and circles.
-The shapes of 5 basic consonants are based on those of human speech organs.
-Most of the other basic consonants, which are considered to correspond to "harsher" sounds than those 5, are derived by adding additional lines to those letters to indicate progressively harsher sounds.
+The shapes of five basic consonants are based on those of human speech organs.
+Most of the other basic consonants, which are considered to correspond to "harsher" sounds than those five, are derived by adding additional lines to those letters to indicate progressively harsher sounds.
 There are a number of other hypothesized inspirations for the letter shapes, but these are still debated.

 The script has received significant praise from international linguists and historians.
-It is now a significant point of pride for Korean people.
+It is now a major point of pride for Korean people.